mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

     grin1fsdf9fd83e3fjvcxruxp3qgl6qpphvc9p4u24347ec0mvvg6342fdoiosl: no_payjoins
 ```

 TODO: Automated wallet `receive` actions open up the receiver to dusting attacks if an address can be reused.
 Should we clearly separate automated `receive` wallets from others?
 At the very least, `receive` PayJoin transactions should be confirmed manually otherwise the utxos are vulnerable to UTXO spoofing attack.
-Perhaps we should have `receive_protected_prob: 0.0` by default to avoid leaking inputs? should all transactions by default be inherently interactive and thus requiring a manual step from the receiver?
+Perhaps we should have `safe_receive_prob: 0.0` by default to avoid leaking inputs? should all transactions by default be inherently interactive and thus requiring a manual step from the receiver?

 ### Wallet accounts